igb/elses/README.md

 	--y-position,-y INITIAL_Y_POSITION      The initial y position from which to begin drawing.
 The default is 25.

+	--rotation ROTATION      The number of degrees to rotate the drawing after initial rendering.

 	--dot-radius,-r DOT_RADIUS      The radius of the circle drawn by a '@' command.
         	                        If no radius is selected, a default radius of 1/2 of the current line length will be used.